omarsayedtaha/E-Commerce-Api/README.md

 ## Features
 - Add, Update & Delete Products
-- Filtration by name , prince , brand and type
+- Filtration by name , price , brand and type
 - Pagination
 - User Managment (Authentication , Authorization)
-- Add , update and Remove items to and from Shping Cart
+- Add , update and Remove items to and from Shoping Cart
 - Cashing